What We've Done

 We are committed to making sure every child in our state has access to quality public schools that will prepare them for their future.
 Since our office’s founding in 2009, we’ve achieved numerous victories that put us closer to that goal.

-- Improving literacy: During the 2012 legislative session, we worked in the coalition that advocated for the passage of the READ Act -- a bill that will ensure Colorado's struggling readers will get the support they need to improve their literacy skills before it's too late.
+- During the 2012 legislative session, Stand worked in the coalition that advocated for the passage of the READ Act -- a bill that will ensure Colorado's struggling readers will get the support they need to improve their literacy skills before it's too late.

-- Sustainable Funding in Denver and Aurora: We secured sustainable funding for facilities, high-quality early childhood education programs, classroom technology, and more for Denver Public Schools by helping pass a bond and mill levy.
+- Stand secured sustainable funding for facilities, high-quality early childhood education programs, classroom technology, and more for Denver Public Schools by helping pass a bond and mill levy.
 We also helped pass a mill levy to provide more Aurora Public Schools students with great teachers, technology, and more rigorous educational programs.

 - Stand members endorsed education champions during the 2009, 2011, 2013, 2015, and 2016 Denver school board races.

 - Read more about our work in 2016 and what we accomplished thanks to the tireless support of our parents, teachers, partners, and supporters in the Stand for Children 2016 Annual Report.